This guide will tell you everything you need to know about how to become a dancer.

 Having a headshot will be required at most auditions and castings that you attend.
 These help agents, casting directors, and choreographers to remember you and determine who may fit the specific look the company or production is going for.
 That being said, make sure your headshot looks like you!
 This may seem obvious, but you likely won’t land the job if you have long hair in your headshot and show up with a pixie cut.
 Do your best to look natural and show them the real you.

 Your face should be clearly visible in the 8” x 11” photo—remember, it’s your calling card with casting directors and choreographers.
-It’s first taste the casting team will get of your personality as a dancer, so you want to make sure you’re leading with the right (and accurately portrayed) foot.
-Keep reading for a quick, three-step guide to getting the most out of your next headshot session.
+It’s first taste the casting team will get of your personality as a dancer, so you want to make sure you’re leading with the right foot.

 - 5 Tips for Finding and Nailing Your Headshot Style